 Aside from being the current Ward 6 City Councillor, Scott is best known his 24 years at The Edmonton Journal, including eight years as the hometown newspaper’s City Hall columnist.

 Scott’s career at the paper ran the entire spectrum, from crime reporting to the environment beat.
 The majority of his years were spent at City Hall, reporting and commenting on city council.

 Upon leaving the newspaper, Scott launched a last-minute bid in the 2010 civic election, finishing second.
 Since then he has started a successful communications business, serving local, provincial and federal clients.

 He also became actively involved in the community, a few including volunteering as director of the Downtown Edmonton Community League, the Edmonton Mennonite Centre for Newcomers, the Downtown Vibrancy Task Force, the Alberta Alliance on Mental Illness and Mental Health and the Lieutenant Governor's Circle on Mental Health and Addiction.

-Scott was also the City of Edmonton’s first ever Blogger in Residence, a position he stepped down from recently to run in Ward 6.
+Scott was also the City of Edmonton’s first ever Blogger in Residence, a position he stepped down from to run in Ward 6 in 2013.